molgenis/molgenis.org/public/pipelines/ngs-protocols.md

 Toolname: pull_DNA_Seq_Stats.py

-Input: metrics files from steps 14a/b/c/d (*.hsmetrics, *.alignmentmetrics, *.insertsizemetrics), flagstat file and concordance file (*.dedup.metrics.concordance.ngsVSarray.txt)
+Input: metrics files from step 09 (flagstat file) and 16a/b/c/d (*.hsmetrics, *.alignmentmetrics, *.insertsizemetrics) and concordance file (*.dedup.metrics.concordance.ngsVSarray.txt)

 Output: ${sample}.total.qc.metrics.table

-### Step 24b: Generate quality control report
+### Step 30b: Generate quality control report

 The step in the inhouse sequence analysis pipeline is to output the statistics and metrics from each step that produced such data that was collected in the QCStats step before.
 From these, tables and graphs are produced.
 Reports are then created and written to a separate quality control (QC) directory, located IN RunNr/Results/qc/statistics.
 This report will be outputted in html and pdf.
 Converting html to pdf the tool wkhtmltopdf is used.